s1-howie/container-basics/README.md

 ## 7. Hands-on Lab

 ### Step 1: Examine the Code
-Navigate to the `/app` folder.
+Navigate to the `./app` folder.
 We have a simple Python web server that is designed for Kubernetes (it reads configuration from the environment).

 ### Step 2: Build the Image
-Run this from the root of the repo:
+Run this from the <u>root</u> of the repo:
 ```bash
 docker build -t my-python-app:v1 ./app
 ```